Despite everything, human

 The increasing use of AI by younger generations raises concerns about the potential loss of critical skills, such as analytical thinking and irony, and the adoption of a functionalist mindset.
 There is a fear that technology will be increasingly relied upon to simplify tasks, reducing the effort to explore complex topics in depth.
 This trend risks making superficiality and lack of accuracy more acceptable, as is already evident in the habit of stopping at the first results of a Google search, at the expense of complexity and critical reflection.

-If you don’t have a solid grasp of the concept, the result may look well-done, but you won’t be able to tell if it’s actually good in terms of content.
+If you don’t have a solid grasp of the concept, the result may look well done, but you won’t be able to tell if it’s actually good in terms of content.
 I see this with my students.
-It’s misleading: it’s a convincing smoke seller, and if you’re not a careful listener, you can be misled. — Corinna
+It’s misleading: it’s a convincing snake oil salesman, and if you’re not a careful listener, you can be deceived. — Corinna

 E I’m not afraid AI will steal my job, but...